BlissRoms-x86/manifest/README.md

 	  BlissBranch: select which bliss branch to sync, default is p9.0

 	  To start, you must first use the -s (--sync) flag, then on following builds, it is not needed.
+	  Initial generation of the proprietary files from ChromeOS are also needed on the first build.
+	  We are able to use the -p (--proprietary) flag for that.
+This step needs to be on its own because the mounting process requires root permissions, so keep a look out for it asking for your root password.

+	    $ bash build-x86.sh -s
+	    $ bash build-x86.sh -p android_x86_64-userdebug
-	    $ bash build-x86.sh -s android_x86_64-userdebug (to build the userdebug version)
+	    $ bash build-x86.sh android_x86_64-userdebug (to build the userdebug version for x86_64 CPUs)